National Air and Space Museum

 The New and Improved Smithsonian National Air and Space Museum

-The Smithsonian National Air and Space Museum has undergone a massive overhaul and re-opened their doors in October of 2022.
+The Smithsonian National Air and Space Museum has undergone a massive overhaul and reopened its doors in October of 2022.
 Eight newly renovated galleries are now open.
 The remaining galleries are expected to be unveiled in 2025.
 The new exhibits invite visitors to explore air and space in new, interactive, and exciting ways.
 We can’t wait to visit again once the museum is completely open to see what this masterpiece evolves into!
 It is definitely a must-see if you’re in the Washington, DC area.

 The Air and Space Museum was established in 1946.
 It opened its main building on the National Mall in 1976.
 In 2018, the museum had 6.2 million visitors, making it the 5th most visited museum in the world, and the second most visited in the United States.
 The museum includes iconic pieces such as the Apollo 11 Command Module Columbia, the Friendship 7 capsule, Lindbergh’s the Spirit of St. Louis, and the Wright brothers’ Wright Flyer.